Tips to Create Better Videos With Your Drone

 3.1.
 Adjusting Exposure

 Experiment with exposure settings to achieve the desired brightness and contrast in your videos.
-Understanding exposure compensation and histogram readings can help you avoid overexposed or underexposed shots.
+Understanding exposure compensation and histogram readings can help avoid overexposed or underexposed shots.

 3.2.
 Setting the White Balance